Għaxaq

-Għaxaq (Ħal Għaxaq, /mt/) is a village in the Southern Region of Malta, with a population of 5,538 as of November 2021.
+Għaxaq (Ħal Għaxaq, /mt/) is a village in the Southern Region of Malta.
 The surrounding areas are predominantly used for agriculture.
+The population of Għaxaq was 5,852 in July 2024.
+This included 3,047 males and 2,805 females; 5,235 Maltese nationals and 617 foreign nationals.

 The village's name likely originates from the surname of a local noble family, Axiaq (also spelt Axiak or Asciak), who were feudal landholders in the 14th century.